 - Cameron Park extension is a new park that was completed in early 2017;

-- Allan Avenue Reserve is a new park with construction due to commence in 2019; and
+- Boyds Orchard Park is a new park with construction due to commence in 2019; and

 - Turramurra Community Hub is a major project that will deliver new open space, a town square, a new library and community centre set amongst contemporary retail environments.

 Future projects are likely to include streetscape improvements to Rohini Street and the Pacific Highway.

 Activate Gordon currently comprises completed work and work in progress: